NgTrThanh/IrishScottishShipMap/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- This application is powered by AISHub (https://www.aishub.net/).
-- ## Acknowledgments

 This application is powered by [AISHub](https://www.aishub.net/) and makes use of the following open-source libraries and resources: